Santiago026/Data-Science-Foundations-using-R-Specialization/Getting and Cleaning Data/Week 2/Quiz.md

 Access the API to get information on your instructors repositories (hint: this is the url you want "https://api.github.com/users/jtleek/repos").
 Use this data to find the time that the datasharing repo was created.
 What time was it created?
 This tutorial may be useful (https://github.com/hadley/httr/blob/master/demo/oauth2-github.r).
 You may also need to run the code in the base R package and not R studio. </br>

-Since many people had issues with this I wrote a blog post on how to do this question: [Github API using R](https://medium.com/@GalarnykMichael/accessing-data-from-github-api-using-r-3633fb62cb08#.s1wco0d5u)

 [![Github API using R](https://github.com/mGalarnyk/datasciencecoursera/blob/master/3_Getting_and_Cleaning_Data/data/githubAPIusingR.png)](https://www.youtube.com/watch?v=xCPWRP_WqYQ?sub_confirmation=1  "Github API using R")

 ```R